Oct. 2, 2024

 Alex Goldman: Yeah.

 Jeff Umbro: You should do that.
-I mean, I think the industry would follow along and I think a lot of people would just be like pay for it just so they could see it.
-One of my favorite podcasters is Jay Clouse from Creator Science who very publicly and transparently exposes like his revenue every quarter and he will tell you exactly how much money he's making from patronage, from sponsorship, etc, etc. And like, I know that there's a million people who are reading that just because they like the navel-gazey aspect of it.
-And then there are many more people who probably just like genuinely appreciate having something to compare like their success to.
+I mean, I think the industry would follow along and I think a lot of people would just pay for it just so they could see it.
+One of my favorite podcasters is Jay Clouse from Creator Science who very publicly and transparently exposes his revenue every quarter and he will tell you exactly how much money he's making from patronage, from sponsorship, etc, etc. And I know that there's a million people who are reading that just because they like the navel-gazey aspect of it.
+And then there are many more people who probably just genuinely appreciate having something to compare their success to.

 Jeff Umbro: It's the beauty of being a startup.
-There are benefits to being able to kind of like keep that close to the vest, but also you as somebody who's starting fresh and like, presumably, like you need people to buy into the vision here.
+There are benefits to being able to kind of keep that close to the vest, but also you as somebody who's starting fresh and presumably, like you need people to buy into the vision here.
 It's probably very helpful.

 Alex Goldman: So one of the things that I noticed when we were making Reply All is that people don't like giving me awards and I don't take it personally.
 I think that I, I think I'm pretty silly on the radio.
-And like.
-I think that that is not conducive to award, winning awards, and that is fine with me.
+And I think that that is not conducive to award, winning awards, and that is fine with me.
 I just like making radio, I don't really care about acclaim.

-Would it be cool to like, win a Pulitzer?
+Would it be cool to win a Pulitzer?
 Oh, yeah, it'd be great.
 Do I think it's a likelihood for me?
 Abso, like, no. I do think that I have made journalism that has impact and I'm very proud of it.
 I don't think that I am making journalism that delivers a specific kind of impact that awards people tend to be interested in.

 And that is fine.
 I love all the award winning radio that I hear all the time from my colleagues who make amazing stuff.
 And I just like to make silly shit that makes me laugh.
 So it's not, it's not a priority for me.
 The respect Reply All got was not, you know, obviously not based on awards cause we didn't win any.